nchris5/diffparc-smk_piriform/Workflow_for_Creating_Gephi_Images_from_Probtrack_os2t_Output.md

     visually see the most important edge weights since each cluster in the center of the circle has 180 edges shown.
-If for example we only want to view the top 5 ranked edges for each cluster, we can filter the graph… In the filters tab within the overview tab, select attributesrange, and double click on the attribute you want to filter on (in this case we want to filter on rank\_in\_cluster).
+If for example we only want to view the top 5 ranked edges for each cluster, we can filter the graph.
+In the filters tab within the overview tab, select attributesrange, and double click on the attribute you want to filter on (in this case we want to filter on rank\_in\_cluster).
 You will see this filter now in the Queries tab below.
 Since we only